martincohen/Punity/README.md

 ## Assets

 For tilemaps, images, audio, or other additional files, you can either choose to access the files directly, or to pack them with the executable.
-To do that, take a peek at `src/main.rc`.
+To do that, take a peek at `main.rc`.
 It looks like this:

 ```
 Format:
 <ResourceIdentifier> RESOURCE "<ResourcePath>"

 Example:
-font.png RESOURCE "src\\font.png"
+font.png RESOURCE "res\\font.png"
 ```

-Please, make sure you keep the first line `icon.ico ICON "src\\icon.ico"` in there, so your application and the main window will have a nice icon (that you can customize too!).
+Please, make sure you keep the first line `icon.ico ICON "res\\icon.ico"` in there, so your application and the main window will have a nice icon (that you can customize too!).

 Then, in the code you load `font.png` like this: